utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/sync-api-with-workspace.md

 ---
-title: "Syncing Your APIs to Your Public Workspaces"
+title: "Syncing your APIs to your public workspace"
 updated: 2023-02-01
 ---

-### Syncing Your APIs to Your Public Workspaces

 Keep your APIs in sync on the API Network so consumers can fork the latest versions.
 Postman has a group of integrations to help keep your Public Workspace in sync.